exponea/exponea-react-native-sdk/documentation/CONFIGURATION.md

 * **allowDefaultCustomerProperties** Flag to apply `defaultProperties` list to `identifyCustomer` tracking event.
 Default value `true` is used if is not defined.

+* **advancedAuthEnabled** If true, Customer Token authentication is used for communication with BE for API listed in [Authorization](./AUTHORIZATION.md) document.

 * **android** Specific configuration for Android

 * **ios** Specific configuration for iOS